-- (a) to represent the interests of Alberta small business, farm and residential consumers of electricity and natural gas before proceedings of the Alberta Utilities Commission and other bodies whose decisions may affect the interests of those consumers; - (b) to disseminate independent and impartial information about the regulatory process relating to electricity and natural gas, including an analysis of the impact of decisions of the Alberta Utilities Commission, other bodies and the courts relating to electricity and natural gas; - (c) to inform and educate consumers about electricity, natural gas and water utilities issues; - (d) to disseminate independent and impartial information to assist electricity and natural gas consumers in choosing a distributor, provider or retailer, including - (i) complaints made under this Schedule, the Electric Utilities Act or the Alberta Utilities Commission Act and the outcome of any recommendation, hearing or settlement, - (ii) investigations, orders, administrative penalties or convictions conducted, awarded or made under the Electric Utilities Act, the Alberta Utilities Commission Act or the Consumer Protection Act, - (iii) compliance records of a distributor, provider or retailer in adhering to the standards and codes prescribed under the Electric Utilities Act, the Alberta Utilities Commission Act and the Consumer Protection Act, and - (iv) any other matters the Utilities Consumer Advocate considers necessary to carry out the purposes of this clause; - (e) to assist in the resolution of any consumer issue, complaint or dispute between a consumer and a distributor, provider or retailer relating to the provision of electricity, natural gas or water as the Utilities Consumer Advocate considers appropriate and, if a resolution is not reached, to refer the complaint to the person, body or authority the Utilities Consumer Advocate considers appropriate; - (f) to develop and undertake activities that the Utilities Consumer Advocate considers appropriate for the purposes of - (i) preventing the disconnection of electricity or natural gas provided by a retailer or provider to a consumer, or

-- (ii) facilitating the reconnection of electricity or natural gas provided by a retailer or provider to a consumer; - (g) to carry out such other responsibilities relating to electricity, natural gas and water as the responsible Minister determines.
+- (b) to disseminate independent and impartial information about the regulatory process relating to electricity and natural gas, including an analysis of the impact of decisions of the Alberta Utilities Commission, other bodies and the courts relating to electricity and natural gas; - (c) to inform and educate consumers about electricity, natural gas and water utilities issues; - (d) to disseminate independent and impartial information to assist electricity and natural gas consumers in choosing a distributor, provider or retailer, including: - (i) complaints made under this Schedule, the Electric Utilities Act or the Alberta Utilities Commission Act and the outcome of any recommendation, hearing or settlement, - (ii) investigations, orders, administrative penalties or convictions conducted, awarded or made under the Electric Utilities Act, the Alberta Utilities Commission Act or the Consumer Protection Act. - (iii) compliance records of a distributor, provider or retailer in adhering to the standards and codes prescribed under the Electric Utilities Act, the Alberta Utilities Commission Act and the Consumer Protection Act, and - (iv) any other matters the Utilities Consumer Advocate considers necessary to carry out the purposes of this clause; - (e) to assist in the resolution of any consumer issue, complaint or dispute between a consumer and a distributor, provider or retailer relating to the provision of electricity, natural gas or water as the Utilities Consumer Advocate considers appropriate and, if a resolution is not reached, to refer the complaint to the person, body or authority the Utilities Consumer Advocate considers appropriate; - (f) to develop and undertake activities that the Utilities Consumer Advocate considers appropriate for the purposes of: - (i) preventing the disconnection of electricity or natural gas provided by a retailer or provider to a consumer, or - (ii) facilitating the reconnection of electricity or natural gas provided by a retailer or provider to a consumer; - (g) to carry out such other responsibilities relating to electricity, natural gas and water as the responsible Minister determines.